 In the wake of the United States’ economic crisis, many are trying to find a solution to a world of uncertainty; downsizing seems to be the best way to finding any form of a solution.

-More and more people are enchanted with the idea of building tiny homes, as others are moving into apartments, condominium or town-homes with small rooms.
+More and more people are enchanted with the idea of building and living in a tiny home, as others are moving into apartments, condominium or town-homes with small rooms.
 Living in a tiny home, townhouse, an apartment, or a condo can sometimes mean having to fit many items into rooms too small to hold them all, at first glance.